 Most financing transactions in Luxembourg are made by inbound foreign professional and institutional financing and banking investors.
-Transactions tend therefore to be governed by the law that is most familiar to the financing parties, which is generally their domestic law, for example, their law of incorporation, English, New York, German or French law.
-However, most of the contractual agreements relating to the Luxembourg security packages to the extent they relate to Luxembourg securities (acquisition agreement security packages such as pledges) are governed by Luxembourg law.
+Transactions tend, therefore, to be governed by the law that is most familiar to the financing parties, which is generally their domestic law (eg, their law of incorporation, English, New York, German or French law).
+However, most of the contractual agreements relating to the Luxembourg security packages to the extent they relate to Luxembourg securities (acquisition-agreement security packages such as pledges) are governed by Luxembourg law.

-Luxembourg law is very liberal and expressly states the principle of freedom of contract, including the choice of law and election of forum (article 6, 1123 and 1134, paragraph 1 of the Civil Code indirectly).
-Freedom of contract is, however, limited by mandatory rules and rules of public policy.
+Luxembourg law is very liberal and expressly states the principle of freedom of contract, including the choice of law and election of forum (1123 and 1134, paragraph 1 of the Civil Code indirectly).
+Freedom of contract is, however, limited by mandatory rules and rules of public policy (article 6 of the Civil Code).